IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US35 - Sells status**

-**As** a seller I want to know how many sales I have made and the status of each one (amount paid).
+**As** a salesman I want to know how many sales I have made and the status of each one (amount paid).
 To know the status of my clients.

 **Validation:**

-Sellers will be able to see all their sales on a dedicated screen and the status of those sales.
+salesmans will be able to see all their sales on a dedicated screen and the status of those sales.

 1. Cards for all sales associated with the vendor
 2. All cards will have information about the sale and the current status of it.